-The purpose of this (experiment? survey?) study is (was? will be?) to test the theory of that (compares? relates?) the (independent variable) to (dependent variable), controlling for (control variables) for (participants) at (the research site).
-The independent variable(s) will be defined as (provide a definition).
-The dependent variable(s) will be defined as (provide a definition), and the control and intervening variable(s), , (identify the control and intervening variables) will be defined as (provide a definition).
+The purpose of this (was? will be?) to test the theory of (compares? relates?) the (dependent variable) (independent variable) to (control variables) for (participants) at 8404 (the research site).
+The independent variable(s) will be defined as (provide a able(s) will be defined as (provide a definit ion), and tl he control and intervening variable( control and intervening variables) (provide a definition).